Academics

 In the spring semester, a student may withdraw from a one-semester class no later than February 15 with no record on the transcript provided the student maintains the required number of courses.
 If the withdrawal occurs after February 15 but by March 15, a "W" will appear on the transcript.
 Withdrawals are not allowed in the spring semester beyond March 15.

-In order to withdraw from a class after the first cycle of classes, the student must go through a process in which he/she has conversations with his/her School Counselor, the teacher, and for seniors, an SHP College Counselor.
+In order to withdraw from a class after the second Friday of the spring semester, the student must go through a process in which he/she has conversations with his/her School Counselor, the teacher, and for seniors, an SHP College Counselor.
 The conversations are intended to make sure the student makes an educated decision concerning the withdrawal, based on significant discussion about the possible ramifications, if any, of withdrawing from the class.
 The Withdrawal from Class Form clearly articulates the process and must be completed and returned to them before the deadline for the withdrawal to occur.

 NOTE: Seniors should be aware that College Counseling must notify colleges of any such withdrawals for those colleges that have already received information about the senior’s schedule.